mas-bandwidth/yojimbo/BUILDING.md

 This is accomplished via an encrypted connect token that the matchmaker generates and passes back to the client.
 This connect token is valid only for a particular globally unique 64bit client id (of your choice), for a limited period of time, and for a limited whitelist of server addresses.

 Connect tokens cannot be decrypted or forged by clients because they are encrypted and signed using a shared private key known only to the matcher and the dedicated server instances.
 This is why libyojimbo is designed only for games that host dedicated servers.
-The private key must be known only to the matcher and the dedicated server instances.
+The private key must be known only to the matcher and the dedicated server instances for the security model to work.

 ## Reliable Messages and Blocks